MatiWall/Study/books/A First Cource In Quantitative Finance/notes.md

 If a market has arbitrage opportunities it can not be in equilibrium but the inverse statement is not necessarily true.
 A market can be free of arbitrage and not be in equilibrium.

 > **Frictionless Markets**: A markets is said to be frictionless if there is no transaction cost.
-A complete market is frictionless but the oppisite is not necessarily true.
+A complete market is frictionless but the opposite is not necessarily true.

-An importatn feature of complete markets is the existence of an representative agent.
+An important feature of complete markets is the existence of an representative agent.

->**Representative Agent**: A model is said to have a reppresentative agent if all agents of the same types are identical.
-Alternatively it may be that the agents behaviour differ but the aggregated behaviour can be representet as a single agent.
+>**Representative Agent**: A model is said to have a representative agent if all agents of the same types are identical.
+Alternatively it may be that the agents behavior differ but the aggregated behavior can be represented as a single agent.

-Consider a multi-agent economy, each agent have to maximize their exepcted utility subject to their wealth constraint
+Consider a multi-agent economy, each agent have to maximize their expected utility subject to their wealth constraint
 $$
 \max_{\ket{C_m}} U_m[C_m] \quad \text{subject to} \quad \begin{bmatrix}
     1 & \bra{\psi}